 To truss your turkey, you will need kitchen twine or butcher’s twine.
 Start by folding the wings of the turkey back behind its body.
 Next, cross the legs of the turkey and tie them together using the twine.
 The twine should be snug, but not too tight.
 Wrap the twine around the legs a few times, cinching it tightly to secure the legs in place.
 Finally, bring the ends of the twine up and tie them together, securing the trussed turkey.
 Trim any excess twine if necessary.
 Trussing your turkey is a simple and effective technique to ensure more even cooking and an appealing presentation.

-See also Most Popular Easy Chicken Dinner Recipes For Weeknights
+See also Most Popular Appetizer Recipes For Entertaining Guests

 Stuffing or Not?